hexie1995/Sequential-Link-Prediction/Readme.md

 $ python calculate_different_AUC.py
 ```

 This will give you the complete AUC scores result of the dataset you desired.
+Please change the `feat_path` in the code to your desired output path.

 Very importantly, the AUC scores order that you will end up getting after the partially observed case should be:
 ```